hkirk/swtafp-slides/slides/01/01-intro.md

 - strong type system
 - can do OO like programing in F#
 - has access to .NET standard library
 - fully operational on Windows, Linux and Mac via .Net Core
-- is build by Microsoft
+- builds to .Net IL

 ----